 There are cons to focusing more on commercial work.

 One thing operations managers have to deal with is keeping the cash flow running smoothly.
 Residential customers tend to pay soon after being invoiced but commercial businesses will take full advantage of the grace period (usually 30 days) and then use credit to extend that period for another 30 days until you have the payment in your account.

 On one hand, commercial contracts will be more profitable but they also require a larger initial investment.

 According to Blissett:

 “You have to be very, very diligent watching your numbers because if you forgot to invoice something and then you waited, you know, 90 days to send it and then you have to wait another 30 days to get paid for it.
 You’re out 120 days and it could be a couple thousand dollars that you’re waiting on.
 And that could really damage your cash flow.”

-Taking a strategic approach to service contract management will ensure that your invoices are sent out automatically by your software when a job is done, defer sums when it comes to spare parts that are not included in the SLA, as well as set-up penalties for late payments.
+Taking a strategic approach to service contract management ensures that your invoices are sent out automatically by your software when a job is done, defer sums when it comes to spare parts that are not included in the SLA, and set-up penalties for late payments.

 Another major aspect of service contracts is upholding deadlines, where the provider takes it upon themselves to ensure that relevant appliances are serviced at a certain point in time.

 When it comes to the commercial sector, it’s often a matter of safety and respecting regulations rather than simply best practices.